sj-simmons/polylib/README.md

 # polylib

-The package provides classes for easily computing with polynomials over a ring or over a field.
+The package provides a class for concretely computing in the ring of polynomials with coefficients in a given ring or field.
 See below for example usage.
 After installation, additional documentation is made available by typing in your Python interpreter:
 ```pycon
 >>> import polylib
 >>> help(polylib.Polynomial)